ls-rcr/rules/english.md

       14. **Own more than one non-donation house at a time**.
 This rule applies to each PERSON--meaning you may not set up multiple accounts to circumvent this rule.
           1. NOTE: When a donation house is transferred from one player to another (not purchased directly from Lsrcr with donation points), the house automatically becomes a non-donation house.
       15. **Trade any donation items other than donation points, jail cards, duel cards, or houses with other players**.
-          1. Players with these points are permitted to sell or trade them for any reason (within the constraints of rule 2.1.8).
+          1. Players with these items are permitted to sell or trade them for any reason (within the constraints of rule 2.1.8).
           2. Players may not directly ask others to trade unless responding to a generic public enquiry made in the game's main chat or a post on the forums.
 This also includes direct enquiries for free donation items.
       16. **Scam unless all of the following apply**:
-          1. Scammer does not have the [Lsrcr] tag.
+          1. Scammer does not have the [\Lsrcr\] tag.
           2. Scammer does not scam more than $300,000.
           3. Trade does not involve any donation items.
 This does not include a donated house.
           4. The victim of the scam has at least 500 score.
       17. **Ban evade**.
 You may not circumvent the ban system by creating another account and/or using a different IP address from the one that is banned.
-      18. **Asking staff members to do events or for packets, teleports, etc**.
-      19. **Interrupt Pagati in the course of official roleplay**.
-You should not deliberately carry out any actions that could lead to a player being withdrawn from officially announced Pagati roleplaying activity.
+      18. **Interrupt Pagati in the course of official roleplay**.
+You should not deliberately carry out any actions that could lead to disruption of officially announced (at the beginning of, every 5 minutes during, and at the end of roleplay) Pagati roleplaying activity.
 This includes, but is not limited to, the following:
           1. attacking, handcuffing, searching, arresting, raping, or kidnapping.
+      19. **Be a nuisance to staff**.
+Our staff are increasingly experiencing issues of players utilzing tools such as the private message system, administrator chat, and main chat to beg for things like group rights, donator items, administrator items, or other services that are not associated with administrative duties.
+While these instances of annoyance are already covered by other rules, we wanted to include this rule to specifically address the issue.
+If you are found in violation of this rule, you may be subject to an immediate ban.

 3. # Lsrcr Forum-Specific Rules